morrellk/GJPForecasting/README.md

 Notify me here if there is something you want written/changed - will do if I can & have time.

 ### Files
+* acled_country_mk.R
+     + input: ACLED data in dataframe output by acled.importer.R
+     + filters for a specific country, within the last year
+     + attempts to remove events associated with on-going episode of mass killing
+     + output: tables of events created at different stages in process, including tally of fatalities by actor1 (perpetrator) and actor2 (victim)

 * plot_forecast.R
      + plots forecast and effect on Brier scores over forecast period
      + input: list of forecast dates (as strings), array of forecast values